How to buy a vehicle in the US as a non US-resident

 Only if you're prepared.

+First, credit card networks such as Visa and Mastercard charge merchants (like auto dealers) 3-5% of the value of each purchase.
 If an auto dealer doesn't pass this on to you, this cost will reduce (or maybe eliminate) their profit on the vehicle.

-Purchases on cards can also be disputed or reversed.
+Second, purchases on cards can also be disputed or reversed.
 If you pay for a vehicle with a card and drive it away, the dealer may not have any protection against you claiming fraud to your credit card company and reversing the charge.

-Finally, individuals usually don't have a way to accept credit or debit cards.
+Considering buying a vehicle from a private (non-dealer) seller, individuals usually don't have a way to accept credit or debit cards.

 The most common way to pay for a vehicle in the US is with a Cashier's Check.
 This is a special type of check issued directly from a US bank that cannot be reversed.